 At the centre of this continuous cycle is a fifth component of the disciplines: Core Learning, where we go to co-ordinating and consolidating actions and processes, reflecting and integrating.
 So, learning is at the centre and above the other four.
 Here the team is dedicated to reflecting on its performance before moving on.
 This model can be taken as a reference both for internal activities and for the systemic approach.
-Its cyclicity and repetition allows continuous adaptation and flexibility, keeping the production cycle active and the action percussive towards progress and the achievement of goals.
-It is the dynamic cycle within which the presented models run:
+Its cyclicity and repetition allows continuous adaptation and flexibility, keeping the production cycle active and the in order to obtain authenticity and systemic alignment of values, as advocated by this paper.